The Great Ace Attorney: Adventures: Visuals and music

-Due to long-standing copyright issues related to the character of Holmes with the estate of Sir Arthur Conan Doyle, the character of Sherlock was renamed "Herlock Sholmes" for the international release.
-This was done as an allusion to Maurice Leblanc's Arsène Lupin versus Herlock Sholmes, according to Takumi.
-Following the announcement of the "Herlock Sholmes" localisation, memes developed around the character and the circumstances of their renaming from "Sherlock Holmes" in conjunction with copyright law.
-This situation was picked up and covered by major online news outlets.
-Comic Book Resources lauded the "goofy moniker" of the character, complimenting its "fit with the comedic and sometimes irreverent tone of the Ace Attorney series, even if it does leave a few things lost in translation."

 Release

 The game was released by Capcom for the Nintendo 3DS in Japan on July 9, 2015.
 It was made available in various different editions.
 A limited edition, which is only sold through Capcom's "e-Capcom" store, includes the game, a box based on Holmes' briefcase, Holmes and Iris plush toys, a pin based on the one Ryuunosuke wears, postcards, and a Holmes-themed sticker.
 Another edition, also exclusive to e-Capcom, includes the game, a soundtrack CD, and a collection of illustrations.
 Additionally, there is one edition that includes the game and all the bonus items from the other editions.
 Pre-orders of the game also included a The Great Ace Attorney theme for the Nintendo 3DS home screen.
 A limited edition bundling The Great Ace Attorney with its sequel and a soundtrack CD with music from both games was released on August 3, 2017.
 The original soundtrack release was published by Capcom in Japan on July 15, 2015.
 Android and iOS versions of the game were released in Japan on August 30 and August 31, 2017, respectively.

 According to Capcom France, there were no plans for a Western release of the game as of September 2015.
 According to producer Yasuyuki Makino, they wanted to release the game in Western regions, but knew proper localization would be a core challenge.
 In June 2016, Eshiro said that they want to release the game in the West, and that he is aware of fans asking Capcom for it, but that "certain circumstances" are preventing it from happening.
 A fan translation in the form of subtitled videos was created over the course of eight months and uploaded to YouTube; it was taken down by Capcom in June 2017, but reinstated by YouTube in July 2017 following a counter-notification by the translators.
 The videos have since been removed and the channel deleted, however.
 A complete English fan translation patch for the Nintendo 3DS and Android versions of the game was released in 2019, under the name The Great Ace Attorney: The Adventures of Ryuunosuke Naruhodou.